1n51d3r/1n51d3r/README.md

 # 👋 Hi, I'm 1n51d3r

 🚀 Cybersecurity professional with 15+ years of experience in offensive security, red teaming, and digital forensics.
 Helping organizations strengthen their security posture through advanced testing and compliance strategies.
 🎓 I hold **three Master’s Degrees in Cybersecurity**, both completed with **highest distinction** — a testament to my dedication and academic excellence in the field.
-Currently pursuing a PhD in Computer Science in the Air Force as a senior officer.
+Currently pursuing a PhD in Computer Science.

 ---